cdozdil/OptiScaler/README.md

 ## Thanks
 * @PotatoOfDoom for CyberFSR2
-* @Artur for DLSS Enabler and helping me implement NVAPI correctly
+* @Artur for DLSS Enabler and helping me implement NVNGX api correctly
 * @LukeFZ & @Nukem for their great mods and sharing their knowledge
 * @FakeMichau for continous support, testing and feature creep
 * @QM for continous testing efforts and helping me to reach games